osalvador/ReplicaDB/.ai/learnings/gap-recurrence.md

 ## Gap Recurrence

 Candidate for promotion to organization-level instructions: require resolved dependency/API inspection, explicit Flyway targets for staged migrations, database-time consistency checks, migration-bridge callers, documentation path searches, exact-assertion impact searches, explicit MockMvc versus real-port classification, clean-runner package configuration, and an executable focused check before broad validation.
-This is a proposal only because the AMIGA baseline was unavailable for comparison.
+This is a proposal only because no organization baseline was available for comparison.